Skip to main content

 Configuration Migration

-The following pnpm configuration is migrated from both pnpm-lock.yaml and pnpm-workspace.yaml:
+Bun migrates the following pnpm configuration from both pnpm-lock.yaml and pnpm-workspace.yaml:

 • Overrides: Moved from pnpm.overrides to root-level overrides in package.json